srakotonoely/front-end-starter-kit/README.md

 ## Contribute

 Contributions, questions and comments are all welcome and encouraged.
-For code contributions to Front-End Starter Kit, please see our [Contribution guide](CONTRIBUTING.md) before submitting a pull request.
+For code contributions to Front-End Starter Kit, please see [Contribution guide](CONTRIBUTING.md) before submitting a pull request.

 If you have any comments or suggestions feel free to contact me on [Linkedin](https://www.linkedin.com/in/sitraka-rakotonoely/)!